 5) Upper body angulation

-In the snow, practice it by exaggerating (a whole lot) the exercises that improve that skill specifically.
+In the snow, practice it by exaggerating (a whole lot) the exercises that work on that skill specifically.
 There are a lot, but the “Scholpy Drill” is one of the best.
-Erik Schlopy former Olympian and actual U.S. Ski Team Coach. advanced skiing
+Erik Schlopy is a former Olympian and actual U.S. Ski Team Coach.

-That being said, it is important to differentiate that short or Slalom turns require a lot of counter-rotation (upper-body always stable facing the valley), but long or Giant Slalom turns require less counter-rotation. advanced skiing
+IMPORTANT: That being said, it is crucial to differentiate that short or Slalom turns require a lot of counter-rotation (upper-body always “stable” facing the valley), but long or Giant Slalom turns require less or almost none counter-rotation at all. advanced skiing

 Counter-rotation of the upper body was first developed by the Austrian instructors in the 1930s, as opposed to the “French” school that, at that time, used the rotation of the whole body as a unit or block.
 This French technique involved starting with a slow counter-rotation of the upper body (as a sort of a wind-up) and followed by a quick rotation of the whole body into the turn.
 By the way, this technique described in the written ski teaching manual “Ski Français” by Emile Allais in 1936, involved teaching beginner skiers to ski parallel without the use of wedge or stem christie turns.

-In the next picture, Jett Seymour from the US Ski Team is showing extreme counter-rotation of the upper body or typically referred to as just “counter”.
-Note how the upper body is pointed in a different direction than the legs. advanced skiing
+In the next picture, Jett Seymour from the US Ski Team starting a right turn (AKA Left-footer or left-footed turn) showing extreme counter-rotation of the upper body or typically referred to as just “counter”.
+Note how the upper body is pointed in a different direction than the legs/skis. advanced skiing

 6) Fore-aft aspect